-Carly Everhardt is a member of the Restructuring and Insolvency practice group, focusing her practice on bankruptcy, debtors’ and creditors’ rights, and commercial litigation.
-Carly represents clients in a variety of contexts including automatic stay litigation, use of cash collateral, section 363 asset sales, assumptions and rejections of executory contracts and unexpired leases, chapter 11 plan confirmation and interpretation, and fraudulent transfer and conveyance litigation.
+Carly Everhardt is a member of the Restructuring and Insolvency practice group, focusing her practice on bankruptcy, debtors' and creditors' rights, and commercial litigation.
+Carly represents clients in a variety of contexts including automatic stay litigation, use of cash collateral, section 363 asset sales, assumptions and rejections of executory contracts and unexpired leases, chapter 11 plan confirmation and interpretation, commercial foreclosures, and fraudulent transfer and conveyance litigation.
 She also advises creditors and debtors regarding their rights and remedies in and out of state and federal court.

 After law school, Carly was a judicial law clerk to the Honorable Laurel M. Isicoff, Chief Judge of the United States Bankruptcy Court for the Southern District of Florida.
 After clerking, Carly spent several years as a bankruptcy and restructuring associate in New York at an international law firm.